 8th grade is optional and would need permission from teacher.
 Due to the hands on nature of this class, remote attendance is not allowed.
 If you will be absent, contact Mrs. Green to schedule a 30 minute teaching session from her home via zoom.
 She will instruct during the 30 minute appointment and during the rest of the time, the student will complete the project and email her a picture of their work.
-Homework: This class will sometimes have a light amount of homework.
+Homework: This class will occasionally have a light amount of homework.
 Supplies: A supply fee is included in the fee structure.
 Most supplies will be purchased by the teacher.
-As of: 10/17/2023 Page 81 of 191 Art 2 and 3: Studio Time (Grades 9 - 12) - Mon - Green 607 Helen Green Class #: Teacher: Grades: 8, 9, 10, 11, 12 Class Schedule: Mon Only Class Time: 2:00 - 2:59 Fee(s): Tuition Supply Fee \$65.00 \$35.00 Description:

-Students will enjoy studio art time to create from concept to completion with a purpose in mind.
+As of: 3/7/2024 Page 87 of 214 Art 2 and Studio Time (Grades 9 - 12)\ - Mon - Green Class #: 607 Teacher: Helen Green Grades: 9, 10, 11, 12 Class Schedule: Mon Only Class Time: 2:30 - 3:29 Fee(s): Supply Fee \$65.00 \$35.00 Description: Students will enjoy studio art time to create from concept to completion with a purpose in mind.
 Some Projects may take over six weeks.
+Landscape art sketches or paintings, on-figure or portrait, contemporary art, and sketch book completion.
 This course can help add to portfolio, find inspiration and curate.
 Learn how to prep your art for installation.
 Use a picture reference to grid on canvas, rule of thirds, proportion and principles of design.
-Student may create large pieces to small and explore different art mediums from acrylic, charcoal, graphite, watercolor, mixed media, air dry clay, paper maché, yarn and more.
+Student may create large pieces to small and explore different art mediums from acrylic, charcoal, graphite, watercolor, mixed media, clay, paper maché, yarn and more.
 Research project to discover your favorite old Master style and recreate with students preferred style.
 Render landscape, still life, lifestyle, self portraits, pet portraits and more and choose from over 20 different styles from impressionism, abstract, realism, modernism, cubism and so forth.
 Discuss galleries to museums.
 Create pieces for art portfolio or for your home aesthetics Continue to practice "principles of design" and "elements of art".
 Learn how to evaluate, discuss, and critique art pieces.
 Scripture will be shared once a week.
-Previous art is required.
+Previous art class is required.

-8th grade with permission Due to the hands on nature of this class, remote attendance is not allowed.
+\8th grade with permission

+Due to the hands on nature of this class, remote attendance is not allowed.
 If you will be absent, contact Mrs. Green to schedule a 30 minute teaching session from her home via zoom.
 She will instruct during the 30 minute appointment and during the rest of the time, the student will complete the project and email her a picture of their work.

+Homework: This class

-Homework: This class will sometimes have a light amount of homework.
+This class will sometimes have a light amount of homework.

 Supplies:

-Supply fee includes pencils and sketchbook and art cabinet materials; however, Large canvas may need to be purchased later.
+Supply fee includes pencils, sketchbook and art cabinet materials; however, Large canvas may need to be purchased later.
 We will let you know and keep price down with coupons and sales.
-They are welcome to bring some supplies from home if prefer.
-Calligraphy, Copperplate - SPRING - Sue Bohlin Class #: 719 Teacher: Sue Bohlin Grades: 8, 9, 10, 11, 12, A Class Schedule: Class Time: 10:35 - 11:34 Spring M Supply Fee Fee(s): Tuition \$65.00 \$50.00 Students will learn pointed pen Copperplate script (which is often called "Modern Calligraphy").
-They will receive further Description: instruction in using calligraphy to create frameable art.
+Students are welcome to bring some supplies from home if preferred.
+As of: 3/7/2024 Page 88 of 214 Calligraphy, Copperplate - SPRING Mon - Sue Bohlin Class #: 719 Teacher: Sue Bohlin Grades: 8, 9, 10, 11, 12, A Class Schedule: Spring M Class Time: 2:00 - 2:59 Fee(s): Supply Fee \$70.00 \$50.00 Description: Students will learn pointed pen Copperplate script (which is often called "Modern Calligraphy").
+They will receive further instruction in using calligraphy to create frameable art.
 Many people are familiar with the bouncy Modern Calligraphy that is achieved by drawing rather than actually lettering.
 This bouncy, "faux" calligraphy is derived from Copperplate script.
 In this class we learn the real thing!
 It is not necessary to have taken Italic Calligraphy to take this Copperplate class.
 This class is in-person only.